Marco Lazaga

-Marco Antonio Lazaga Dávalos, (born 26 February 1983 in Nanawa) is a football striker from Paraguay.
+Marco Antonio Lazaga Dávalos, (born 26 February 1983) is a Paraguayan former professional footballer who played as a forward.

 Career

-Lazaga started his career with Club 2 de Mayo of Pedro Juan Caballero, before signing with the Argentine side Belgrano of Córdoba.
+Lazaga was born in Nanawa.
+As a youth player, he was with Guaraní.
+He began his senior career with Mariscal López and Sportivo San Lorenzo before joining 2 de Mayo from Pedro Juan Caballero in 2006.

+In 2007, Lazaga signed with the Argentine side Belgrano of Córdoba.
 In 2008, he returned to Paraguay to play in the Apertura tournament for Sportivo Luqueño.
 Lazaga also signed with Olimpia to play in the Clausura tournament, at the request of coach Gustavo Costas.
 In 2010 Lazaga went abroad to play for Chilean club Cobreloa.
-After a good year with the zorros he transferred to Belgrano de Córdoba in Argentina, but after a short stint he returned to Chilean football with Everton de Viña del Mar.
+After a good year with the zorros he returned to Belgrano de Córdoba in Argentina, but after a short stint he returned to Chilean football with Everton de Viña del Mar.
 In 2012 Lazaga joined Colombian side Patriotas F.C. where he had good season.
 In 2013, he continued playing abroad having brief spells in Peru and Bolivia with León de Huánuco and Club Blooming respectively.